 This perpetuum mobile is more of a physical wonder than a pendulum clock.
 According to the manufacturer, it is designed to last up to 600 years.
 Due to environmental influences, however, the clock should be cleaned professionally every ten years.
 Beauty, precision, reliability and, of course, the idea of the perpetuum mobile should apply to SAP software too.
 Granted, not everything was better in the past, but R/3 enterprise was very similar to an Atmos.
-S/4 is still far from the robustness of past ERP days.
+S/4 and Fiori are still far from the robustness of past ERP days.
 More and more often the question arises, if SAP is still pursuing the old and proven goal of an integral, business-oriented, standardized software.

 “What do you mean, your good old R/3 is similar to a perpetuum mobile?”
 My wife and I sit in front of the Atmos and I try to explain: A machine, once started and running eternally, like our Atmos, theoretically can’t exist.

 And before you know it, the best of all wives interrupts me, “For something that doesn’t exist, it sure costs a lot of money!”
 Fascinated I watch the pendulum swing of the Atmos and emphasize that it only appears like one.